-Processing of personal data [...] for providing operational and technical assistance [and for resettlement]
+Processing of personal data [...] for providing operational and technical assistance [...] and for resettlement[...]

-1. The [...] processing by the Agency of personal data collected by or transmitted to it by the Member States or by its own staff when providing operational and technical assistance to Member States [and in case of resettlement] shall be limited to the full name, date and place of birth, place of residence or stay, gender, age, nationality, profession [...], education, family, date and place of arrival, fingerprints, facial image data of a third-country national and the status of a third-country national in relation to international protection.

-2. Personal data referred to in paragraph 1 may be processed by the Agency in the following cases:

-(a) where necessary, to assist Member States with the identification and registration of thirdcountry nationals, as appropriate, referred to in Article 16(2)(a) and receiving and registering applicants for international protection referred to in Article 16(2)(aa);

-(b) where necessary to facilitate the examination of applications for international protection that are under examination by the competent national authorities or to provide them with necessary assistance in the procedure for international protection as referred to in Article 16(2)(b);

-c) deleted (d) CNS text: [(d) where necessary to assist with the tasks and obligations set out in Regulation (EU) No XXX/XXX [the Dublin Regulation] relocation or transfer of applicants or beneficiaries of international protection within the Union as referred to in Article 16(2)(g);
+- 1. The [...] processing by the Agency of personal data collected by or transmitted to it by the Member States or by its own staff when providing operational and technical assistance to Member States [...] and in case of resettlement[...] shall be limited to the full name, date and place of birth, place of residence or stay, gender, age, nationality, profession [...], education, family, date and place of arrival, fingerprints, facial image data of a third-country national and the status of a third-country national in relation to international protection. - 2.
+Personal data referred to in paragraph 1 may be processed by the Agency in the following cases: - (a) where necessary, to assist Member States with the identification and registration of third-country nationals, as appropriate, referred to in Article 16(2)(a) and receiving and registering applicants for international protection referred to in Article 16(2)(aa); - (b) where necessary to facilitate the examination of applications for international protection that are under examination by the competent national authorities or to provide them with necessary assistance in the procedure for international protection as referred to in Article 16(2)(b); - (c) deleted - (d) where necessary to provide adequate support to Member States in carrying out their tasks and obligations under Regulation (EU) No 604/2013; - (da) where necessary to assist with the relocation or transfer of applicants or beneficiaries of international protection within the Union;